Big cats need our help to survive.

 From great artists, for big cats.

-If you’re a tattoo artist (either sole operator or in a larger studio) and want to get involved through holding fundraiser events like flash days or “donation drive” months (or if you already are!), please get in touch—Tats 4 Cats would love to hear from you and see this idea spread even further.
+If you’re a tattoo artist (either sole operator or in a larger studio) and want to get involved through holding fundraiser events like flash days or “donation drive” months for big cats, please get in touch—Tats 4 Cats would love to hear from you and see this idea spread even further!

 — Adam Miller (Millhaus Tattoo), 29 Jul 2016, via Instagram